connectedcars/docs/auth-api.md

 ```

 ### Register device
 Registers a device for the logged in user.
+Device tokens can be automatically deleted after one year of inactivity (i.e. no logins made via the device token).

 ```
 POST /user/registerDevice